chasingmaxwell/async_js/README.txt

 In addition to loading scripts asynchronously, this module includes the following functionality:

+- Dependencies: Specify dependencies at the individual script level.
+Simply add "async_dependencies" => array("path/to/script1.js", "path/to/script2.js")
+to the options array in either drupal_add_js() or async_js_add_js().
+The path you use to reference the dependency must correspond exactly to the path used to actually load the dependency.

 - Callback functions: Specify a callback function to be fired once the script has loaded.
 This can be done by adding "async_callback" => "your_function_name" to the options array in either drupal_add_js() or async_js_add_js().
 The